Foundations of regular variation on topological spaces: Regularly varying measures on topological spaces

 Denote $g(t)=1/\nu(T_tD)$.
 Thus,

 so that (i) holds, $\mu_b$ is homogeneous and $g\in\RV_\alpha$ by Proposition~\ref{prop:RV-g}.

-The equivalence of (i) and (iii) in Polish spaces is essentially the content of Theorem~B.2.2 in \cite{kul:sol20}.
-The following proof fills some details omitted therein and does not impose the Polish assumption, used in \cite{kul:sol20} to rely on the Prokhorov theorem.
+The equivalence of (i) and (iii) in Polish spaces is largely the content of Theorem~B.2.2 in \cite{kul:sol20}.
+The following proof provides additional detail omitted therein and does not require the Polish assumption, which was used in \cite{kul:sol20} to invoke the Prokhorov theorem.